MotionMend

 PROBLEM

 Many physical therapy patients see a physical therapist roughly only once a week.
 During the time not spent at the office, patients do exercises at home by themselves.
-However, the lack of real-time feedback while completing these exercises away from the office leads to lower engagement and increased frustration for patients.

 OPPORTUNITY

-Regular check-ins keep the patient accountable for completing at-home exercises.
+Regular check-ins keep the patient accountable.

-The patient is held accountable to stick to their routine with a periodic reminder for when they must start.
 Each day there is a session, MotionMend adjusts accordingly to ensure an optimized PT routine for the day, without causing strain.

 This enables that recovery exercises are better tailored to each patient’s individual progression.